 For some people, neck pain has become a normal part of waking up and getting through the day.
 Neck issues can range from dull discomfort to debilitating pain that affects things that many of us take for granted – working at the computer, driving a car, exercising, and having a thriving social life.
 The neck is a complicated structure, which makes it prone to getting stiff, sore, and uncomfortable.
 If you wake up with a stiff, painful neck, then check out the tips below to see if they can give you some needed relief.

 Why is My Neck Vulnerable to Pain and Stiffness?

-The neck, often referred to as the cervical spine, is made up of seven vertebrae that connect the skull with the upper part of the torso.
+The neck, also known as the cervical spine, is consists of seven vertebrae that connect the skull with the upper part of the torso.
 These bones, combined with many ligaments and muscles, give strength, movement, and stability to the neck.
 The neck differs from other parts of your spine for several reasons:

 - It has the greatest range of motion